VSSFlow: Unifying Video-conditioned Sound and Speech Generation via Joint Learning: Related Work

 \subsection{Unified Models for Video-conditioned Sound and Speech Generation}

 Some advancements have been made to integrate video-conditioned sound and speech generation into unified models.
-For example, Audiobox~\citep{vyas2023audiobox} from Meta and V2S model~\citep{deepmind2024generating} from Google leverage diffusion models to generate high-fidelity sound and speech from multimodal prompts.
-More recently, Veo3~\citep{googleveo32025google} has garnered significant attention for its ability to generate videos with synchronized background sound and human speech, sparking renewed interest in unified visual-sound-speech generation models.
-In the academic community, AudioGen-Omni~\citep{wang2025audiogenomni} integrates multiple video and text prompts all through in-context conditioning into a unified flow model.
-DeepAudio~\citep{zhang2025deepaudio} and DualDub~\citep{tian2025dualdub} have explored unified video-conditioned audio generation by employing fusion modules, such as large language models (LLMs), to integrate speech and sound generation heads.
-They rely on multi-stage training strategies, where the model is progressively trained to acquire distinct generation capabilities for speech and sound.
+For example, Meta's Audiobox~\cite{vyas2023audiobox} and Google's V2A model~\cite{deepmind2024generating} leverage diffusion backbones to generate sound and speech from multimodal prompts like video, text and speech.
+More recently, Veo3~\cite{googleveo32025google} has garnered significant attention for its ability to generate videos with synchronized background sound and human speech, sparking renewed interest in unified model.
+However, unified video-conditioned sound-speech joint generation models still face critical challenges.
+In the academic community, AudioGen-Omni~\cite{wang2025audiogenomni} integrates various conditions through in-context conditioning into a flow model, but is unable to generate sound and speech simultaneously due to the lack of high-quality video-sound-speech data.
+DeepAudio~\cite{zhang2025deepaudio} and DualDub~\cite{tian2025dualdub} have employed fusion modules to integrate speech and sound generation heads into large language models (LLMs) backbones.
+However, common belief is that end-to-end joint training degrades generation performance compared to curriculum learning under their frameworks~\cite{tian2025dualdub}.
+Therefore, they both employ carefully-designed multi-stage training strategy to progressively acquire V2S and VisualTTS capabilities, resulting in complex training pipeline.
+The joint training and generation still remains underexplored in prior works.

-The interplay between sound and speech generation poses a critical question for unified audio generation, yet it remains underexplored in prior work.
-Are sound and speech, as distinct audio modalities, entirely separate tasks, or can they be effectively learned jointly?
-A common belief is that end-to-end joint training degrades generation performance compared to curriculum learning approaches~\citep{tian2025dualdub}.
-In contrast, our proposed VSSFlow framework offers a novel perspective: end-to-end joint learning of sound and speech within a flow-matching framework does not lead to mutual suppression.
-Instead, it fosters a synergistic effect, driven by the shared knowledge between the sound and speech modalities.
-By leveraging a tailored condition aggregation mechanism and end-to-end joint learning, VSSFlow effectively balances the distinct requirements of V2S and VisualTTS tasks, achieving superior performance across diverse video contexts.

-\section{method}
+\section{Method}